 HOTEL CASA DEL ATRIO from 45$

 HOTEL BOUTIQUE MO17 from 74$

-This one was my favourite both for the location, close to the temple of Santa Cruz, and for the cute style.
+This one was my favorite both for the location, close to the temple of Santa Cruz and for the cute style.
 They also offer 1-hour bicycle use per day, according to availability.

 I haven’t personally seen this one but it looked cool with lots of art and nice decoration, right in the middle of town.

 If you love to stay in an apartment and you are used to booking through Airbnb you can use my coupon and get a discount ( I will get one too 😉 .

 About the eating scene, I have written a whole post as I have been browsing all the possible restaurants I could possibly do in a week, without overeating of course.
 My reviews are mainly for the vegan or vegetarian lover BUT the omni-eaters could also benefit from it because I have found out incredible restaurant options that serve any kind of delicious food and a vegan option as well, such as La Biznaga, or La Vieja Varsovia, among my favourite.
 Check out the article if you want to know more about the best restaurants in Queretaro.